Quantum Origami: Transversal Gates for Quantum Computation and Measurement of Topological Order: Introduction

-The modular transformations of a torus characterize the fractional statistics and fusion rules of the quasiparticle excitations of a topological state, and therefore can serve as an order parameter for diagnosing topological order \cite{VERLINDE:1988fs, moore1989, Witten1989_CMP, Wen:1990tm, Nayak:2008dp,wang2008,zhang2012,wen2012,barkeshli2014SDG}.
-On the other hand, the mapping class group of a high genus surface can, depending on the topological state, provide a universal fault-tolerant gate set for quantum computation \cite{wang2008}.
+Remarkably, the representation of modular transformations of a torus fully characterizes the fractional statistics and fusion rules of the quasiparticle excitations of a topological state; therefore it can serve as an order parameter for diagnosing topological order \cite{VERLINDE:1988fs, moore1989, Witten1989_CMP, Wen:1990tm, Nayak:2008dp,wang2008,zhang2012,wen2012,barkeshli2014SDG}.
+On the other hand, the representation of a MCG of a higher genus surface can typically enhance the computational power that can be achieved by braiding the anyons alone \cite{wang2008}.
+For example, the representation of the braid group for anyons in an Abelian topological state is always one-dimensional and thus the braiding transformations only lead to an overall phase in the wave function.
+On the other hand, the representation of the MCG on a higher genus is always multi-dimensional and leads to nontrivial unitary transformations corresponding to fault-tolerant logical gates.
+In some cases of non-abelian topological states, such as for the Ising anyon topological state, the braid group of non-abelian anyons does not provide a universal gate set for fault-tolerant quantum computation, while access to the MCG on a high genus surface can provide a universal fault-tolerant logical gate set \cite{bravyi200universal, freedman2006Ising, barkeshli2016mcg}.

+We see that the ability to experimentally measure the modular matrices in a given state of matter would imply the ability to directly measure fractional statistics and thus fully diagnose topological order.
+The ability to implement modular transformations can further enhance the ability to perform fault-tolerant quantum computation.
+It is thus of fundamental importance to develop methods to implement and measure modular transformations.

 Previous schemes for implementing modular transformations in physical systems involve intrusive techniques such as adiabatically varying the geometry or interactions \cite{You:2015vn, barkeshli2016mcg, Barkeshli:2016dn,breuckmann2017}, braiding twist defects \cite{Barkeshli:2013da}, topological charge measurements \cite{barkeshli2016mcg, Bonderson:2010vd}, or via global rotations of a torus \cite{zhang2012,wen2012,luo2017}.
-All of these methods require a time overhead that scales polynomially with system size.
-Moreover, those presented in Refs.~\cite{You:2015vn, zhang2012,wen2012,luo2017,breuckmann2017} cannot be applied in a planar geometry with local interactions, even in principle.
+Crucially, all of these methods require a time overhead that scales polynomially with system size; that is, the time scale to carry out these operations is infinite in the thermodynamic limit.
+Moreover, the methods presented in Refs.~\cite{You:2015vn, zhang2012,wen2012,luo2017,breuckmann2017} cannot be applied in a planar geometry with local interactions, even in principle; as such, they are not feasible for realistic experimental settings.